jneidel/dotfiles/docs/music.md

 ```sh
 alias ytmp3="youtube-dl --yes-playlist -c -i --retries 4 -x --audio-format 'mp3' --audio-quality '320K' -o '~/Downloads/%(title)s.%(ext)s' --embed-thumbnail"
 ```

-#### 2.3.1 Paywalled: Real-debrid

-The paywal makes things a bit trickier.
-After some looking I found a solution that works for me: [real-debrid](http://real-debrid.com/?id=3301710).
-You pay 3€ (15 days account) to circumvent their GO+ crap by downloading the stuff through their service.
-To make the most use of this I keep a file where I gather the paywalled links for albums I want to get and then download them all at once after buying a premium account.

-- [sc2rd script](../scripts/music/sc2rd) - to automate the process of converting
-the soundcloud links to downloadable real-debrid links

 ### 2.4 YouTube

 **What is available:** almost everything; inconsistent quality and sometimes